How to grow your adtech firm globally

 In my opinion, Australia's very digitally and programmatically mature, I'd actually argue more so than the UK.
 In the UK, it's more fragmented from a media owner and a media agency point of view.
 Things like managed service are still quite prevalent in the UK.
 Whereas here, it's fast diminishing.

-Undoubtedly, 2020 was a very challenging year.
-Now that positive momentum has built again in 2021, what do you think are the biggest challenges for marketers?
+Undoubtedly, the past two years was a very challenging year.
+Now that positive momentum has built again, what do you think are the biggest challenges for marketers?

 You have to mention the first ongoing economic volatility as a challenge that will continue this year and probably go into next year.
 There are some green shoots showing that some positive data has just come out.
 So that's a great thing.
 From a technology standpoint, for marketers, there are probably three key areas that are real challenges.
 All of them are, in my view, directly attributable to the rapid digital acceleration we've seen of businesses that the pandemic has caused last year.